ariebovenberg/snug/docs/advanced.rst

 ``auth_method`` will be called with credentials (the ``auth`` parameter), and a :class:`~snug.Request` instance.
-It should return an authenticated request
+It should return an authenticated request.

 To illutrate, here is a simple example for token-based authentication: